Sales Compensation Software Benchmark | Compare 15+ sales compensation platforms (features, pricing, fit by company size...)

 • Increases Stress and Burnout: The constant pressure to meet targets can lead to employee stress if goals are unrealistic or support is inadequate.

-• Prioritizes Quantity Over Quality: There’s a risk that employees will focus on hitting easily measurable targets (e.g., number of calls made) at the expense of more crucial but harder-to-measure outcomes (e.g., customer satisfaction).
+• Prioritizes Quantity Over Quality: There’s a risk that employees will focus on hitting easily measurable targets (e.g., number of calls made) at the expense of more important but harder-to-measure outcomes (e.g., customer satisfaction).

 • Potential for Bias and Favoritism: Without objective systems, the distribution of incentives can be influenced by managerial bias, undermining fairness and morale.